Laura902l/ass2/README.md

 - **Axios**: Used for making HTTP requests to the OpenWeatherMap API for weather information.
 - **Bootstrap**: Integrated for styling and responsiveness.
+- Utilizes at least two npm packages:
+  - Axios for weather information from an API.
+- Faker for generating appropriate data.
+  - Calculates the cost of the tour and displays it.
+- Implements weather conditions of the chosen tour.
+- Includes a history feature storing recently selected tours with timestamps.
+- Creates a route to view the history of tours.

+-
 ## Enhanced UI

 - Additional select fields for country, hotel, date arrival, date departure, and quantity of persons (adult and children) for comprehensive Tour editing.